WSU-kduncan/cs2900-Makhmud98/projects/Project2.md

 ## Running A Container

 ### Initializing versus running the container, and why there is a difference
+- Initialized containers alwasy run to a completion, they are also containers that run before the main container.
+They have scripts that prepare for the environments for your containorized environment as well.

 ### Run and enter shell
+- The purpose of running and entering a shell is to be able to communicate through a secure communication.
+It also provides a password or a public-key that authenticates and encrypts the connection.

 ### Run in detached mode
+- The purpose of detached mode is if you want to run container in the background of the terminal you are using.
+Whenever you are not using the container you could have it in detached mode as well.

 ##  Logs & Status